-- 3.8 The sites of nature conservation importance within the neighbourhood area are home to a wide variety of wild flora and fauna, which together with their habitats and geological and physiographical features in rural and urban areas, is important to the character, interest and general health of Cranleigh.
-Recent records show sightings of a harvest mouse nest, bats and great crested newts, all Biodiversity Action Plan (BAP) species. - 3.9 Whilst Cranleigh itself has no Natura 2000 sites or SSSIs, the neighbouring parish of Chiddingfold is home to the Chiddingfold Forest SSSI which provides a habitat for a wide variety of flora, notably bird, bat and butterfly species.
-Similarly the nearby located Smokejack Claypit is an important site for depositional environments and fauna, some dating to prehistoric times. - 3.10 There is an area of ancient woodland managed by Trustees on the border with Ewhurst.
+- 3.11 There are numerous areas of woodland/copses designated as ancient/semi-natural or ancient replanted woodland which are also identified as priority habitat (deciduous woodland and traditional orchards) as well as three areas of woodpasture and parkland which is a national Biodiversity Action Plan (BAP) designation.
+Priority habitat designations also include lowland heathland.
+Protected species include Brown hairstreak (butterfly) and lapwing.
+In addition, the sites of nature conservation importance within the neighbourhood area are home to a wide variety of wild flora and fauna, which together with their habitats and geological and physiographical features in rural and urban areas, is important to the character, interest and general health of Cranleigh.
+Recent records show sightings of a harvest mouse nest, bats and great crested newts, all BAP species. - 3.12 Whilst Cranleigh itself has no European (Natura 2000) sites or SSSIs, the neighbouring parish of Chiddingfold is home to the Chiddingfold Forest SSSI which provides a habitat for a wide variety of flora, notably bird, bat and butterfly species.
+Similarly the nearby located Smokejack Claypit is an important site for depositional environments and fauna, some dating to prehistoric times.
+Given the distance from the parish boundary, it is unlikely that development within Cranleigh would have a detrimental impact on these assets. - 3.13 There is an area of ancient woodland managed by Trustees on the border with Ewhurst. - 3.14 The European sites within 15km of the Cranleigh Neighbourhood Area shown in Figure 3.2 support the following species (Table 3.2):